-- Open areas/lots and roadways will be treated with water via watering trucks when noncompliant visible emissions are observed.
-Water will not be applied during freezing temperatures or when precipitation is occurring. - Roadways will be swept as needed. - · Material spilled onto roadways or open areas/lots will be cleaned immediately. - A speed limit of 15 mph and enforced on all site roadways. - Material will be removed from the tires and underside of trucks exiting the site by use of rumble strips, a gravel pad and/or water wash of the tires and the underside of the truck.
+- Open areas/lots and roadways will be treated with water, calcium chloride, or other approved fugitive dust control compounds via watering trucks to comply with the opacity limits.
+Water will not be applied during freezing temperatures or when precipitation is occurring. - Roadways will be swept as needed (see Appendix 3 for sweeper information). - Material spilled onto roadways or open areas/lots will be cleaned immediately. - A speed limit of 8 mph is enforced on all site roadways.

+Material will be removed from the tires and underside of trucks exiting the site by use of rumble strips, a gravel pad and/or water wash of the tires and the underside of the truck.